Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.5 - Credentials Delegation

-## 3.10.5.1 - Ensure 'Encryption Oracle Remediation' is set to 'Enabled: Force Updated Clients'
+## 3.10.5.1 - 'Encryption Oracle Remediation' is set to 'Enabled: Force Updated Clients'

 >[!NOTE]
 >Some versions of the CredSSP protocol that is used by some applications (such as